And the Oscar goes to…

 Reading: an email about movies

-New vocabulary is extracted from the text for the student to match it with correct meanings (script, award, spectacular, etc.).
+New vocabulary is extracted from the text for the student to match it with the correct meanings (script, award, spectacular, etc.).

 Reading: movie recommendations